Skip to main content

 For freeze-dried extras, vacuum seal and store at -80 C for up to 2 years in research freezers.

-Use 1 mg daily for 30 days, then stop for 14 days.
+Use 200 mcg daily for 30 days, then stop for 14 days.
 Repeat for up to 3 cycles.
-Higher 2 to 3 mg protocols should be limited to 20 days on, 20 off to avoid copper buildup.
+Higher 500-600 mcg protocols are typically limited to 20 days on, 20 off in community reports.

-Pair with growth hormone analogs like CJC-1295 / Ipamorelin at 100 mcg each nightly.
-This combination enhances collagen and skin repair in studies.
+Some researchers pair with growth hormone analogs like CJC-1295 / Ipamorelin at 100 mcg each nightly for collagen and skin repair work.

-Monitor progress with weekly photos for topical applications or skin thickness calipers for injectables.
-Increase the dose by 0.5 mg if you see no change after 10 days.
+Track progress with weekly photos for topical applications or skin thickness calipers for injectables.
+Adjust upward only after 10 days of no change, and stay within the 200-600 mcg/day range.

 GHK-Cu with Other Peptides: Synergies

-GHK-Cu works well stacked with BPC-157 for gut and skin repair: 1 mg GHK-Cu + 250 mcg BPC subcutaneously twice daily.
+GHK-Cu is reported to stack with BPC-157 for gut and skin repair: 300 mcg GHK-Cu + 250 mcg BPC subcutaneously twice daily.

-For broader regeneration, add TB-500 2.5 mg on Monday and Thursday with daily 1 mg GHK-Cu.
+For broader regeneration, some protocols add TB-500 2.5 mg on Monday and Thursday with daily 300 mcg GHK-Cu.

-Anti-aging stacks include Sermorelin 300 mcg nightly + 1 mg GHK-Cu.
+Anti-aging stacks include Sermorelin 300 mcg nightly + 200 mcg GHK-Cu.
 Use calculators for precise reconstitution.

-For nasal options, you can mix GHK-Cu with Semax for neuro-skin protocols, but subcutaneous injection is preferred for purity.
+For nasal options, GHK-Cu is sometimes mixed with Semax for neuro-skin protocols, but subcutaneous injection is the more common route.

 StackGHK-Cu DosePartner DoseInjection Timing

-GH Boost1 mg dailyCJC/Ipa 200 mcg nightlyNight only
+GH Boost200 mcg dailyCJC/Ipa 100 mcg each nightlyNight only

 Troubleshooting Common Issues

-Is the dose too irritating?
-Dilute to 10 mg/ml with extra bacteriostatic water.
-A blue tint is normal; it's from the copper.
+Dose feels too irritating?
+Dilute to 5 mg/ml with extra bacteriostatic water.
+A blue tint is normal — it's from the copper.
 Yellow or milky color indicates bacterial contamination, so discard it.

 Dissolving slowly?
 Warm the vial in a 37 C water bath for 5 minutes, then roll it.
-Avoid shaking, as foam is problematic.
+Avoid shaking — foam degrades the peptide.

 Vial pressure building up?
 Release it with a needle before drawing.
 Insulin pins clogging?
 Prime with 5 units of air push.